liuzey/EECS738_Project3/README.md

 ```bash
 pip install -r requirements.txt
 ```
-* I've updated my environment to python3.9 and there is inconsistency between my previous project and this one.
+* I've updated my environment to python3.9 and there is inconsistency between my previous course projects and this one.
 Sorry for any possible troubles.

 ## Usage
 ### Positional & Optional Parameters